-The Science Faculty of the University of Fribourg awards the following official academic titles to students who have successfully completed their respective course of studies:
+The Faculty of Science and Medicine of the University of Fribourg awards the following official academic titles to students who have successfully completed their respective course of studies:

 - Bachelor of Science in Physics, subsequently called BSc. - Master of Science in Physics, subsequently called MSc.